s-case/s-case/scase-wp3-nlp-parser/README.md

 (1) If all project dependencies are installed, the full pipeline can be invoked using the following command:

-`java -cp <CLASSPATH> uk.ac.ed.inf.srl.Parse eng -tokenize -lemma models/lemma-train-eng.model -tagger models/tagger-train-eng.model -parser models/parse-train-eng.model -srl models/s-case.model [-printANN|-printRDF] <TEXTFILE>`
+`java -Xmx4g -cp <CLASSPATH> uk.ac.ed.inf.srl.CompletePipeline eng -tokenize -lemma models/lemma-train-eng.model -tagger models/tagger-train-eng.model -parser models/parse-train-eng.model -srl models/s-case.model [-printANN|-printRDF] -test <TEXTFILE> -out <OUTPUTFILE>`

 Note that all `.model` files are statistical classification models that have been trained on corpora with syntactic and semantic annotations.
 The corpora are based on newswire text and a collection of requirements, respectively.